scieloorg/PC-Programs/docs/source/howtoinstall.rst

   - Markup - Automata files (optional): examples of files for automatic markup

-6. For local server installation, set the environment variable BAP as OS23470a, by accessing the Windows menu: Control Panel -> Performance and Maintenance -> System -> Advanced Settings -> Environment variables.
+6. For local server installation, set OS23470a to the environment variable BAP, by accessing the Windows menu: Control Panel -> Performance and Maintenance -> System -> Advanced Settings -> Environment variables.
   Check if the variable already exists.
-  If it does not, click New and enter the data.
+  If it does not, click New and enter the value.

   .. image:: img/00_bap.jpg